What Does That Mean? IDK

 ROI: Return on investment, or ROI, measures the profitability or benefit earned on money you’ve invested.
 Tip … A smart strategy to optimize your investment mix is to create a well-diversified portfolio with stocks, bonds, cash and whole life insurance, balanced to your age and life goals.

-SMH: Shaking my head, as in “Made appt with advisor to talk about retirement planning.
+SMH: Shaking my head, as in “Made appt with financial professional to talk about retirement planning.
 SMH—Adulting is hard.”

 TCO: Total cost of ownership (TCO) shines a light on the full costs of owning an asset.
 Whether it’s a car or a house, the price tag is just the tip of the iceberg.
 Make sure you identify all costs for maintenance, upkeep, service, and so on, so you can budget accordingly.